jasonswett/freelanceoverflow/readme.md

 * Create a pull request with your information added to the member matrix and the commit description `Added @username as member.`
 * In the extended details of your pull request include:
   * Social profiles which allow us to examine your communication style/skills (e.g. Twitter, Hacker News, Dribbble).
+  * Lacking a network member who can back your interpersonal communication skills, include information about when you can informally speak with a fellow member to verify said skills.
+If you do not have a public email in your GitHub profile, please either specify one or contact a member with it.

 Once the pull request has been endorsed by at least three members (via comments on said pull request), your pull will be merged and you a full-fledged member of the network.